esheldon/reredux/config/README.txt

     - might want to draw k then shear it?

 - mcal-w009ln-04
-    - fixing dk and sizes
+    - fixing dk and sizes and sigma weight

 great3reredux v3